 Finally, it would be interesting to study the emission of gravitational radiation involving the BN metric.
 A first approximation to this would be to consider the graviton emission amplitude for a probe scalar in the background of a BN spacetime, which corresponds to wave emission from the probe itself.
 A more in-depth computation for the ultrarelativistic regime would involve computing the metric describing a collision between the BN metric and a scalar shockwave, and computing the resulting news tensor at future null infinity (akin to what has been done for the collision of two shockwaves~\cite{Gruzinov:2014moa}).

-\acknowledgments We thank James Lucietti, Jan Sbierski, Matteo Sergola, Justin Vines and Sasha Zhiboedov for helpful discussions and Matteo Sergola for comments on a draft.
+\acknowledgments We thank Matteo Sergola, Justin Vines and Sasha Zhiboedov for helpful discussions and Matteo Sergola for comments on a draft.
 TA is supported by a Royal Society University Research Fellowship and by the Leverhulme Trust (RPG-2020-386).
 AC is supported by the Leverhulme Trust (RPG-2020-386).